 Bronagh Lee is an illustrator and artist based in Dublin, Ireland.
 She graduated from NCAD in 2016 with a BA Hons in Printmaking and then completed a course in Graphic Design from DID.
 She has been working as a freelance illustrator since, developing illustration for posters, zines, editorial design and prints.
 Her work is a playful take on illustration, using soft curves and fluidity to create whimsical narratives that are both bold and delicate in their execution.

 We offer international shipping to most countries and territories.
 Prints ship internationally for a flat rate of €7.99.
 Shipping rates for original artworks and other items vary depending on size, weight and delivery location.
 The exact cost of shipping to your location will be calculated and quoted at checkout.

 Please allow 3-10 business days for delivery within Ireland and the UK, 4-15 business days for European orders, and up to 28 business days for any orders outside the EU.
-Dispatch confirmation with tracking will be provided by email.
+Dispatch confirmation with tracking will be provided by email or text message.